dbgitter/ReSearch/README.md

 Program to calculate parallel resistances

                        ReSearch - The Resistor Search program
-                (Or How To Instantly Increase Your Resistor Inventory)
+                (A Practical Way To Instantly Increase Your Resistor Inventory)

 The ReSearch program allows the user to pre-calculate parallel resistance values from resistors on hand (owned).
 The search depth determines the size of each combination set.
 A combination set is the group of resistors which will be paired to form the parallel resistor calculations.